Condo Insurance (HO-6): What It Covers & How Much You Need

 • Coverage limits: Higher dwelling and personal property limits increase your premium.

-• Building age and construction type: Older buildings or those in flood/hurricane zones cost more to insure.
+• Building age and construction type: Older buildings or those in flood, hurricane, or wildfire zones cost more to insure.

 • Claims history and credit score: A clean record and good credit can earn you lower rates.